elmtree-askmo/cloudcannon-app/content/learn/medicine/what-special-considerations-should-be-taken-into-account-when-prescribing-antipsychotics-to-older-adults.md

 url: /learn/medicine/questions/what-special-considerations-should-be-taken-into-account-when-prescribing-antipsychotics-to-older-adults
 score: -1.0
 related_article1:
-    id: 104615
+    id: 104590
     title: >-
-        What are the long-term effects of using antipsychotics and anxiolytics?
+        What are the most common side effects associated with antipsychotics?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-are-the-longterm-effects-of-using-antipsychotics-and-anxiolytics
+    url: /learn/medicine/questions/what-are-the-most-common-side-effects-associated-with-antipsychotics
 related_article2:
-    id: 104613
+    id: 104592
     title: >-
-        What are the risks of using antipsychotics in older adults and how can they be mitigated?
+        What is Extrapyramidal Syndrome and how is it related to antipsychotic use?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-risks-of-using-antipsychotics-in-older-adults-and-how-can-they-be-mitigated
+    url: /learn/medicine/questions/what-is-extrapyramidal-syndrome-and-how-is-it-related-to-antipsychotic-use
 related_article3:
-    id: 104588
+    id: 104596
     title: >-
-        What are the main differences between typical and atypical antipsychotics?
+        What is Tardive Dyskinesia and how can it be prevented or treated?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-main-differences-between-typical-and-atypical-antipsychotics
+    url: /learn/medicine/questions/what-is-tardive-dyskinesia-and-how-can-it-be-prevented-or-treated
 related_article4:
-    id: 104599
+    id: 104607
     title: >-
-        What is the primary purpose of anxiolytics in psychiatric treatment?
+        How do Serotonin-Norepinephrine Reuptake Inhibitors (SNRI) differ from SSRIs?
     subject: Medicine
-    url: /learn/medicine/questions/what-is-the-primary-purpose-of-anxiolytics-in-psychiatric-treatment
+    url: /learn/medicine/questions/how-do-serotoninnorepinephrine-reuptake-inhibitors-snri-differ-from-ssris
 related_article5:
-    id: 104602
+    id: 104615
     title: >-
-        What distinguishes primary anxiety from secondary anxiety?
+        What are the long-term effects of using antipsychotics and anxiolytics?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-distinguishes-primary-anxiety-from-secondary-anxiety
+    url: /learn/health-studies/questions/what-are-the-longterm-effects-of-using-antipsychotics-and-anxiolytics
 ---

 &nbsp;